-Jerry Falwell Jr.’s Ex-Pool Boy Denies Involvement With Racy Photos
+Former Pool Boy Implicated In Jerry Falwell Jr. Scandal Denies Involvement With Racy Photos

 Arnold, the actor and comedian who hosts a TV show in which he hunts for embarrassing tapes of President Trump, is known to have taped conversations with Cohen, and released details from them to the press.
 According to the Reuters story earlier this week, Falwell engaged Cohen in 2015 to intervene in a blackmail plot involving what were described as “intimate” photos that had been obtained by a lawyer in Florida.
 Cohen’s intervention was successful, although it’s unclear exactly what he did.
 The lawyer’s identity is also unknown.

-Cohen, who pled guilty to multiple crimes connected with his work with the president, reported to prison earlier this week.
+Cohen, who pleaded guilty to multiple crimes connected with his work with the president, reported to prison earlier this week.

 Excellent recap by @joshtpm of what we know about Falwell Jr and the $1.8 million he "loaned" to a 21-year old pool boy at the Fontainebleau to run a "gay-friendly" South Beach flophouse, a shakedown over "racy photos" and Falwell's endorsement of Trump https://t.co/GOQjDiSnN4